Living as a thyroid cancer survivor

 Most people do very well after treatment, but follow-up care can continue for a lifetime.
 This is very important since most thyroid cancers grow slowly and can recur even 10 to 20 years after initial treatment.
 Your health care team will explain what tests you need and how often they should be done.

-Papillary or follicular cancer: If you have had papillary or follicular cancer, and your thyroid gland has been completely removed or ablated, your doctors might do at least one radioactive iodine scan after treatment, especially if you are at higher risk for recurrence.
+Papillary or follicular cancer: If you have had papillary or follicular cancer, and your thyroid gland has been completely removed or ablated, your doctors may consider at least one radioactive iodine scan after treatment, especially if you are at higher risk for recurrence.
 This is usually done about 6 to 12 months later.
 If the result is negative, you will generally not need further scans unless you have symptoms or other abnormal test results.

 Your blood will also be tested for TSH and thyroglobulin levels.
 Thyroglobulin is made by thyroid tissue, so after total thyroid removal and ablation it should be at very low levels or not be found at all in your blood.
 If the thyroglobulin level begins to rise, it might be a sign the cancer is coming back, and further testing will be done.
 This usually includes a radioactive iodine scan, and may include PET scans and other imaging tests.

 For those with a low-risk, small papillary cancer that was treated by removing only one lobe of the thyroid, a physical exam by your doctor, as well as a thyroid ultrasound and periodic chest x-ray is typical.